English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 Indian English Literature

-Postcolonial and modern Indian Literature in English is a high-scoring topic as questions are often based on authors almost all of us study in our UG and PG syllabus — Mulk Raj Anand, R. K. Narayan, Girish Karnad, Anita Desai, Jhumpa Lahiri, Amitav Ghosh, etc.
+Postcolonial and modern Indian Literature in English is a high-scoring topic as questions are often based on authors almost all of us study in our UG and PG syllabus — Mulk Raj Anand, R. K. Narayan, Girish Karnad, Anita Desai, Jhumpa Lahiri, Amitav Ghosh, etc. So the following question is of basic level:

 PYQ — Girish Karnad’s Hayavadana and Thomas Mann’s short novel The Transposed Heads is based on the tale of: